rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

  Can manage only the tickets assigned to them.
 No access to settings.
 ##### **No Role**

- No access to Helpdesk backend.
-Access only to the front end of ticket to which they are assigned to.
+ Users with no role in Helpdesk have no access to the Helpdesk backend.
+These users can only access the front end of the ticket to which they are assigned to.

 ![3_2_setup_your_team](https://cloud.githubusercontent.com/assets/8191145/7610686/57f6ff58-f99c-11e4-83b1-97bf282a3e37.png)